cncf/tag-security/assessments/projects/custodian/joint-review.md

 checks for enforcement of resource provisioning and configuration policy goals.
 It can be run as a simple cron job on a server to execute against existing resources.
 Cloud Custodian is essentially a rules engine for managing public cloud accounts and resources.
-It allows users to define custom yaml policies as code.
+It allows users to define custom YAML policies as code.
 It fills a gap where someone needs rules to constrain resource deployment and needs to detect and/or remediate unexpected or unauthorized resource configuration changes, both in a single cloud or multi-cloud